Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     a.
 Name: `aks_name` Value: `aks-cluster01`

     b.
-Name: `aks_region` Value: should be the same region as the region of your Azure Machine Learning workspace (e.g. `eastus`)
+Name: `aks_region` Value: should be the same region as the region of your Azure Machine Learning workspace (probably `westeurope`)

     c.
 Name: `service_name` Value: `compliance-classifier-service`